navis-org/pymaid/docs/source/install.rst

 Rpy2
 ****
-Provides interface with R. This allows you to use e.g. R packages from https://github.com/jefferis and https://github.com/alexanderbates
+Provides interface with R. This allows you to use e.g. R packages from https://github.com/jefferis and https://github.com/alexanderbates.
+Note that this package is not installed automatically as it would fail if R is not already installed on the system.
+You have to install Rpy2 manually!

   - Download: https://rpy2.readthedocs.io/en/version_2.8.x/overview.html#installation